 - 1. Install the switch keypad mat in the front case if it was removed. - 2.
 Place the internal assembly in the front case. - 3.
 Install the five screws to attach the internal assembly to the front case. - 4.
-Assemble the oscilloscope by performing the installation procedure for each module that was removed.
+Assemble the oscilloscope by performing the installation procedure in reverse order for each module that was removed.